-GPSM1 (G-Protein Signaling Modulator 1) is a Protein Coding gene.
-Among its related pathways are Amphetamine addiction.
-GO annotations related to this gene include GDP-dissociation inhibitor activity.
+GPSM1 (G Protein Signaling Modulator 1) is a Protein Coding gene.
+Diseases associated with GPSM1 include Peroxisome Biogenesis Disorder 2A.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include GTPase regulator activity and GDP-dissociation inhibitor activity.
 An important paralog of this gene is GPSM2.

 Guanine nucleotide dissociation inhibitor (GDI) which functions as a receptor-independent activator of heterotrimeric G-protein signaling.
 Keeps G(i/o) alpha subunit in its GDP-bound form thus uncoupling heterotrimeric G-proteins signaling from G protein-coupled receptors.
 Controls spindle orientation and asymmetric cell fate of cerebral cortical progenitors.
 May also be involved in macroautophagy in intestinal cells.
 May play a role in drug addiction.